About Benedict House

 services for single homeless men and homeless men with children.
 This unique program incorporates two elements of the Continuum of care model emergency housing and transitional housing.
 The underlying purpose is to help residents rebuild their lives and to move them towards permanent housing, the third element in the model.
 Residents may stay for a period of up to 90 days in an emergency bed, up to 1 year in a transitional bed.

 Residents began moving into Benedict House April 28, 2006.
 Benedict House is the only facility for homeless men and homeless men with children in Kitsap County.

-The residence is named for St. Benedict Labre, patron saint of homeless persons.
+The residence is named for St. Benedict Labre (shown in the painting to the right), patron saint of homeless persons.